 In preparation for next week’s project reveal, I want to show you how to shape a crochet piece by making increases and decreases.
 If you’ve ever made a sweater or something that required you to add stitches at the end of a row then you probably know where I’m going with this.
-If you’re like me and this is your first time, stick around.
+If you’re like me and this is your first time, stick around for details on shaping pieces.

 Without giving too much away the photo above is of the mystery project and if you’ll notice, there are increases/decreases at the end of each row.
 When I first started this project my first thought was to simply add the necessary chains at the end of the row, work my way back and add chains at the end of the new row.
 But you can imagine that the piece would not be even – picture a cross, only one half is higher than the other.
 To make the shape symmetrical here is how you make an increase: